Bernardo-MG/front-site/README.md

 Now it can be checked at [http://localhost:4000](http://localhost:4000).
 And it will rebuild the page after any change.

+### Remote Deployment

+Master is always deployed automatically to the remote server by the CI scripts.

 ## Collaborate

 Any kind of help with the project will be well received, and there are two main ways to give such help: